Urtica ferox: Cultural uses

-Tree nettle has been eaten, and used medicinally.
-Māori used the bark of tree nettle and the leaves of kawakawa, boiled together, to make a liquid that can be used internally and externally for eczema and venereal disease.
+In traditional rongoā medicinal practices, the bark of tree nettle and the leaves of kawakawa, boiled together, were used to treat skin conditions.
 Also, the leaves of tree nettle play a significant part in the treating of pains.
 The decoction of leaves and young twigs dipped in boiled water is said to have been used for stomach ache and as treatment for gonorrhea.

-Urtica ferox was also a food source for Māori.
+Ongaonga is also a traditional Māori food source.
 The inner stems were sometimes consumed after the leaves and outer bark had been removed, the thin film that makes up the inner bark was also eaten raw and is said to have a sweet taste, it is also documented that stems were cooked after having the leaves removed.